cluebbehusen/eInkPyClock/README.md

 ### API Configuration

-In order to access the Spotify API, you must first access the Spotify Developer Porta, create an app, and add [http://www.google.com/](http://www.google.com/) as the Redirect URI for the app.
+In order to access the Spotify API, you must first access the Spotify Developer Portal, create an app, and add [http://www.google.com/](http://www.google.com/) as the Redirect URI for the app.
 For the OpenWeatherMap API, you must create a free account in order to generate an API key.
 Then a file named `config.json` with the following format must be added to the root directory of the project.

 ```json
 {